DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

 CSE 6550: Software Engineer Concepts, Fall 24

 California State University, San Bernardino
+## Description
+Textbook Chatbot for CSE 6550 The project will design and develop a chatbot application to facilitate the needs of inquiries related to textbooks.
+This project will implement a working software system that can be deployed into a containerized environment using Docker.

+In particular, this application uses a GitHub repository, Docker, and Python-based web services.
+It can be used to answer questions, fetch information, and possibly interact with textbook content by the users.
+The focus of the project is to provide collaborative development, containerization to ensure seamless deployment, and automation via GitHub workflows.
 ## Setup
 To get started, first clone the repository to your local machine:
 ```